merely-useful/py-rse/index.md

 '/Users/amira/pyzipf']
 ```

-The empty string at the start of the list means "the current directory".
+The empty string at the start of the list means "the current directory."
 The rest are system paths for our Python installation,
 and will vary from computer to computer.

 ## Distributing Packages {#packaging-distribute}

-> **Look But Don't Execute**
+> **Look but Don't Execute**
 >
 > In this section we upload the `pyzipf` package
 > to TestPyPI and PyPI: